Updated:

 WHAT A DEAL, NO?

-Design by Flying Sardines
+Flying Sardines Privacy Policy

 This policy on the protection of privacy describes how we collect, use and disclose your personal information and how personal information can be found and corrected, if necessary .
 This policy also specifies our use of cookies for users of our website.